MattCSmith/Project-365/README.md

 - ✅ Deployed

 I consider v1 of the backend portion of this project complete.
 I will be closely monitoring it running over the next couple of days and making minor tweaks as required.

+## Day 28
+- ✅ Mapped out a rough plan for v1 of the front end
+- ✅ Made some adjustments to the front end and fixed leaderboard
+- ✅ Spent some time looking over the backend logs and database, identified some bugs